Represented Claimants

 If your answer to each question is YES then you are likely to be included in Dr Kent’s claim unless you opted out of the claim by 9 September 2022.

 Dr Kent’s application for a Collective Proceedings Order was granted by the Competition Appeal Tribunal on 5 May 2022.
-This means that Dr Kent’s claim will proceed to trial, unless it is settled beforehand, on behalf of the class.
+This means that Dr Kent’s claim will proceed to trial in January 2025, unless it is settled beforehand, on behalf of the class.
 The Collective Proceedings Order can be accessed here and the corresponding judgment of the Competition Appeal Tribunal can be accessed here.
-The trial will commence on 13 January 2025 with a time estimate of seven weeks.
-Details for following the trial will be added to this website nearer the time.